SA-Kasraie/download_manager-uni-project-/README.md

 simple donwload manager(downloader at this point) using requests library in python

-It can't download everything as it has problem with tokens cookies and stuff...it's as simple as it is
+It can't download everything as it has problems with tokens cookies and stuff...it's as simple as it is

 Installation: there's no need for such thing